bglusman/debt_ceiling/README.md

 Additional customization is supported via two method hooks in the debt class, which debt_ceiling will load from a provided extension_file_path in the main config file, which should look like the [example file](https://github.com/bglusman/debt_ceiling/blob/master/examples/debt.rb.example)

-You can configure/customize the debt calculated using a few simple commands in a .debt_ceiling file in the project's home directory
+You can configure/customize the debt calculated using a few simple commands in a .debt_ceiling file in the project's home directory (This may change in a coming revision to `DebtCeiling.configure do |config|` syntax and/or YAML configuration, TBD).

 ```
 set_debt_ceiling 500